 An ideal shield would completely encapsulate your components.
 Unfortunately, that leaves no options for inputs and outputs, or power and grounding, so a can will still have some leakage.
 If necessary, you can supplement the can with additional shielding, like gaskets, mesh, and films.

 When you’re designing a PCB, you should first design your board to minimize emissions with good design practices like short traces, proper grounding, and component placement to minimize emissions.
 Using shields should never take precedence over good board design for EMI management, but they are a great next step.

-EMC sensitive components can also be shielded to prevent interference.
+Electromagnetic compatibility sensitive components can also be shielded to prevent interference.
 Finally, you might want to shield high-speed components like oscillators to prevent them from creating interference across the board.

 How do I incorporate it into my design?